 - View tables of valid codes for various banding data fields (e.g. age, sex, etc.) and recommended band sizes by species

-In the near future you can use the bander portal, but in the meantime use Bandit (The Information Manager for Banding Operations) to submit data.
+In the future, data will be submitted through the bander portal, but in the meantime use Bandit (The Information Manager for Banding Operations) to submit data.

 - Report a band at www.reportband.gov

 - About federal bands

 - About auxiliary markers

 - Bird Banding at Patuxent Wildlife Research Center